robmiller/varnisher/README.md

     -v, --verbose                    Output more information
     -H, --hostname HOSTNAME          Hostname/IP address of your Varnish server.
 Default is localhost -p, --port PORT                  Port your Varnish server is listening on.
-Default is 80
+Default is 80 -n, --num-pages NUM              Number of pages to crawl when in spider mode

 ## Examples